English logo

 Professor Theodor Homén’s Prize is awarded annually and alternates between physics and the history of Finland.
 The prize sum is 20 000 €.
 Former recipients.

 The State Councillor Lorenz Lindelöf Prize is awarded every three year for scientific work in mathematics.
-The price was created in 2013 and was awarded for the first time at the 175 year jubilee in april 2013.
-The prize sum i 10 000 € .
+The prize sum is 10 000 € .
 Former recipients.

 The Prize of the PhD Mikael Björnberg Memorial Fund is awarded to distinguished scientists in physics, preferably theoretical physics.
 The prize sum is 10 000 €.
 Former recipients.